anonymousse37/BinaryOperation_c/README.md

 - Thank you for reading this !

-For example, this is how to realize and OR operation between two binary words
+For example, this is how to do an OR operation between two binary words

 ```
 binw_set_sz(); // The first function to call.
 It sets the size of the binary words.
 Default is the size of long long int i.e 64 bits